stratosphereips/StratosphereLinuxIPS/README.md

 - This list of TW that were modified is used to print the statistics and as part of the set_host_ip check in slips.py.
 - In theory if a TW was not modifed in the last hs, then it should not appear in the list, which decreases until no TW was modified for some rounds, and we stop slips.

+## Timeout of traffic
+Zeek has a parameter called "tcp_inactivity_timeout".
+By default is 5 minutes, like in TCP.
+However, it may happen that due to different circonstances there is more than 5 minutes delay between packets (even in normal connections from Google).
+Since Slips usually has a time window width of 1hs, it can wait more until having the complete flow.
+For this reason Slips modifies the "tcp_inactivity_timeout" to be 1hs.

 ## Input Data
 The input process reads flows of different types:
 	-Pcap files (internally using Zeek)